TOKUSETSU SENSUI-BOKAN!

 11 October 1940:

-The Seattle "Post-Intelligencer" newspaper reports that old rails from city’s street car lines are being loaded on the HIE MARU.
+The Seattle "Post-Intelligencer" newspaper reports that old rails from city’s street car lines are being loaded on HIE MARU.
 The mayor asks U.S. Customs to stop the ship and the city council asks for federal intervention, but the ship sails before the embargo goes into effect.

-January 1941:
+June 1941:

 7 July 1941: